 Sexual assault is a public issue, one in which all of us can pledge to support one another.
 Watch Loyola's "It's On Us" video to learn more about ways you can make a positive difference to help end sexual assault.

-As the 2017-18 Academic Year is underway, all Loyola faculty and staff members are reminded of the services available through the Office of the Dean of Students and invited to utilize these services - including CARE, BCT, and others - to support students' well-being and safety both in and outside the classroom.
+As the 2018-2019 Academic Year gets underway, all Loyola faculty and staff members are reminded of the services available through the Office of the Dean of Students and invited to utilize these services - including CARE, BCT, and others - to support students' well-being and safety both in and outside the classroom.
 LEARN MORE

 The Office of the Dean of Students wants to affirm that Loyola’s current policies and procedures related to gender-based misconduct are not impacted by the Department of Education's formal withdrawal of the 2011 Dear Colleague Letter and 2014 guidance on sexual misconduct on campus.
 READ MORE